abhi93shekJha/django_book-my-show/README.md

 ```
 - ManyToMany do not have on_delete, it is taken care by django internally for the mapping table.
 If any of the entity in manyToMany field is deleted, django deletes the corresponding rows in intermidiate (mapping) table.
 - We can specify our own mapping table using "through" kwarg, when creating a manyToMany field.
+- When creating a post body, we can subclass from ModelSerializer to directly convert a model to json body.
+For more customization we can subclass from serializers.Serializer and specify our own custom fields.